brunotrbr/maplr-sugar-shack/README.md

 Products and Cart are using strings as keys (a GUID and productId, respectively) as defined in contract, and I created a sequential ID to orders (the change is to allow multiple orders, simulating an e-commerce with multiple clients), as database models.

-There is a problem of use the productId as identifier (best described in **Cart - multiple carts with same productID** at **additional considerations** section), but I prefer to not change the contract.
+There is a problem of use the productId as identifier (best described in **Cart - multiple carts with same productID** at <a href="#additional-considerations">Additional considerations</a> section), but I prefer to not change the contract.

 The DTOs were created according the contract.